OpenZeppelin/cairo-contracts/CONTRIBUTING.md

 That's why we strongly suggest testing new features against a testnet before submitting the PR, to make sure that everything works as expected in a real environment.

-We are looking into defining a better process for these integration tests, but for now the PR author/contributor must suggest an approach to test the feature when applicable, which has to be agreed and reproduced by reviewer.
+We are looking into defining a better process for these integration tests, but for now the PR author/contributor must suggest an approach to test the feature when applicable, which has to be agreed and reproduced by the reviewer.

 ## All set